jsingh0202/EVA-Web-json-scripting/README.md

 ## mattevatasks

 This script takes data that Matt provides directly from the database.
 It is heavily nested and difficult to work with.
 The reason the script exists was to retrieve a list of valid 'ids'.
 Essentially, it provides a list of valid EVA ids that are currently in the EVA Site.
 I do not recommend using this data or this script to retrieve data regarding the EVA.
-Instead, refer to [this script](#evajson).
+Instead, refer to [evajson](#evajson).

 ## evajson